Yatheesh-Nagella/Publicity-Task-WebApp/readme.md

 4. Firebase Datastore - A cloud-based NoSQL database used for storing and retrieving todo data.
 5. Firebase Authentication - A service used for authenticating users and securing the app.
 6. Firebase Hosting - A service used for deploying the app to the web.
-7. Firebase Cloud Messaging - A service used for sending real-time updates and notifications to users.
 8. Git - A version control system used for tracking changes in the app's codebase.

 ## Features